SBRG/pymodulon/README.rst

 Then install with ``pip`` using the ``-e`` flag::

 	python -m pip install -e .

+This method of installation will automatically update your package each time you pull from this repository.

 ..
 The recommended method is to install **pymodulon** is to use ``pip`` to
 .. `install pymodulon from PyPI <https://pypi.python.org/pypi/pymodulon>`_.
 It is